majroy/HydroTrace/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 <span>![<span>Main Window</span>](HydroTrace/meta/logo.png)</span>
+# Background

-In order to address several shortcomings with ensuring similitude in examining the output from commercial hydrogen analysers, a modest suite of tools has been developed to perform basic analysis.
-This consists of several high-level functions that can be accessed directly from interactive Python, as well as a Graphical User Interface to access them.
+In order to address several shortcomings with ensuring similitude in examining the output from commercial hydrogen analysers, a modest suite of tools written with freely available Python 3 libraries has been developed to perform basic analyses.
+This consists of several high-level functions that can be accessed directly from interactive Python, as well as a Graphical User Interface (GUI) to use/demonstrate them.

 Analysis requires two data files with the format exemplified, one stemming from a temperature data acquisition device and the second from a Chem Station-type gas chromotographer.
 HydroTrace has been specifically developed to merge these records along with other experimental settings to provide: